Logan Park, Dunedin: Features

-The park contains both Football and rugby grass and artificial pitches, known as both Dunedin Artificial Turf and Logan Park Turf, two artificial hockey turfs, bowling green, and tennis courts, and part of the park is now occupied by two stadia, the University Oval stadium, home of the University of Otago Rugby Football Club and Otago Cricket, and the Caledonian Ground, which is an athletics venue and also the city's main soccer venue.
-A new multi-purpose stadium, the Forsyth Barr Stadium at University Plaza, is located close to the southern end of the park.
+The park contains both football and rugby grass and artificial pitches, known as both Dunedin Artificial Turf and Logan Park Turf, two artificial hockey turfs, bowling green, and tennis courts, and part of the park is now occupied by two stadia, the University Oval stadium, home of the University of Otago Rugby Football Club and Otago Cricket, and the Caledonian Ground, which is an athletics venue and also the city's main soccer venue.
+A multi-purpose stadium, the Forsyth Barr Stadium at University Plaza, is located close to the southern end of the park.

 The park is located at the northeastern extremity of the Water of Leith's plain.
 The northern and eastern sides of the park are bounded by forested hills, part of the foot of Signal Hill.
 A small tributary of the Leith, the Opoho Creek, flows along Logan Park's eastern perimeter, between the park and Logan Point quarry and Logan Park High School.
 The Otago Polytechnic campus lies alongside to the western boundary of the park, and the southern edge is bordered by the University of Otago's College of Education and the Forsyth Barr Stadium.